Facilities Use Policy #402

 1. Upon written approval by the Dean of Students or his/her delegate, University affiliated student groups may conduct activities that include commercial exchanges.

-2. Upon written approval by the Vice Chancellor for Business Affairs or his/her delegate, University affiliated employee groups may conduct activities that include commercial exchanges.
+2. Upon written approval by the Vice Chancellor for Finance and Administration or his/her delegate, University affiliated employee groups may conduct activities that include commercial exchanges.

 3. This approval may occur only if: